mrakgr/Trading-Journal/journal_2025.md

 9:40am.
 Next time, I'll do it properly and I will win.

 Let me go back to reading Murim's Crazy Bitch and then I will do some coding.

+10:15am.
+It's not like I can actually see the results of following such a system, so these words should be taken more as a reflection of my sentiment.

+The mentality of a monk is probably ideal for a trader.